University of Antioquia: 20th century

 Once the Thousand Days' War was over, the country experienced stability and the university grew.
 In the first thirty years the university reorganized its curriculum, redesigned some of the buildings, acquired bibliographic material and employed renowned professors.

 University City (Ciudad Universitaria) was built in the 1960s with debt and international aid.
 This allowed the increase in the numbers of both students and professors and the creation of new faculties and academic programs.

+In the late 20th century, as part of its regionalization program, the university opened campuses and facilities in several regions of the department of Antioquia and established the University Research Headquarters.

 Today

 UdeA started in the mid-1990s a regionalization program to offer higher education in other municipalities within the department of Antioquia, reaching 11 regional campuses outside of Medellín.

 In 2004 the university established the University Research Headquarters (Sede de Investigación Universitaria (SIU)) an advanced project to promote a qualitative and quantitative transformation of its research system.
-Through the SIU, the university plans to contribute to society by using research, innovation and technological development for the construction of a fairer and more competitive Colombia.

 Campus

+Medellin

 The university spreads across Medellín, while University City is the main campus.
 The other Medellín campuses are the Citadel Robledo and the Health Area.
 The San Ignacio Building is located in the downtown area.
 Eleven regional campuses are located outside the city.

-Medellín

 University City

 Built in the 1960s with an area of 23.75 ha, University City is the main campus of the university.
 The campus contains eight faculties, three schools, three institutes and the Administrative Building (Edificio Administrativo).
 It hosts the University Museum (Museo Universitario), the University Theater(Teatro Universitario), the Central Library (Biblioteca Central) and the Sport Unit (Unidad Deportiva).

+The main campus area is secured at each entrance and offers open access to any visitors by simply registering your name at either front office.
+Researchers, journalists, or higher education enthusiasts can visit the wide campus and enjoy many of the available historical and artistic relics on site.